top of page

 ∴ If you’re looking for a professional bio, click here ∴

-In my 29 years of life, I’ve held many identities:
+In my 30 years of life, I’ve held many identities:

 Youth leader.
 Crazed overachiever.
 Tech startup CEO wannabe.
 College dropout.
 Community builder.
 Founder of Tribeless.

-And most recently, budding Astrologer. 🪐
+And most recently, professional Astrologer. 🪐

 You might know me as one, some, or none of those.
 Personally, I’m still trying to reconcile with a few.